-At the end of 2013, the Port Authority had \$51.4 million invested in a broad range of capital assets, including public parking garages and lots, public infrastructure, and utilities.
-The construction in progress related to the unfinished Kenwood project increased by \$3.6 million this year as a result of payment of subcontractor claims.
-This was offset by additional depreciation on capital assets in the amount of \$1.4 million.
-No significant capital asset activity occurred in the previous year.
+At the end of 2014, the Port Authority had \$50.0 million invested in a broad range of capital assets, including public parking garages and lots, public infrastructure, and utilities.
+During the year, the Port Authority relocated office space and, as a result, recognized the disposal of leasehold improvements and purchased furniture and equipment for its new office.
+This activity was offset by additional depreciation on capital assets in the amount of \$1.4 million.